-Our priests are happy to meet with parishioners.
+Our priest is happy to meet with parishioners.
 However, we ask that you call the Rectory office to request an appointment.
-Due to their busy schedules, please note that sacramental questions are handled by our office personnel.
+Due to his busy schedule, please note that sacramental questions are handled by our office personnel.
 Persons interested in receiving sacraments are asked to come to the Rectory Office.
-We are open from Monday through Friday 9AM – 12 noon and 1:00 PM to 4:00 PM.
-Office closes for lunch at 12 noon.
+We are open from Monday through Friday 9:00am – 12:30pm and 1:30pm to 5:00pm.
+Office closes for lunch at 12:30pm.

 Persons interested in participating in the Cursillo Movement Groups must attend a three-day intensive retreat.
-We have three groups that meet each week.
-A men’s group and a women’s group meet separately in the Convent, in English on Mondays and Tuesdays respectively.
-Shirley Velazquez heads the women’s group and Mike Velazquez heads the Men’s group.
-A Spanish group also meets on Tuesdays after the 7 pm Mass in the Chapel.
-That group is led by Deacon Roberto Rodriguez.
+We have two groups that meet each week.
+The men’s English group meet in the Rectory Basement, on Mondays at 6:45pm.
+This group is led by Mike Velazquez.
+A Spanish group meet on Tuesdays after the 7:00pm Mass in the Adoration Chapel.
+That group is led by Mr. Norberto Torres.

 Rite of Christian for Adults: Do you know someone who is interested in becoming a Catholic?
 Do you know a Catholic who has not received the >>>

 Youth and Young Adults: The Youth Ministries at the Divine Mercy Parish gives our young people an opportunity to >>>

 Stewardship Relections: Grateful Stewards “Then Peter said to Jesus, ‘Lord, it is good that we are here.’”
 (Matthew 17:4a) In the Gospel we see Jesus take Peter, James and John to a mountain top and reveal to them His divine glory.
 Peter responded enthusiastically, “Lord, it is good that we are here.”
 Do we feel the same way each week when we come to Mass?
 Are we in awe of the wonder of our God? >>>